astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

-# Identify Azure Cosmos DB APIs
+# Azure Cosmos DB APIs

 Azure Cosmos DB is a fully managed and serverless distributed database for applications of any size or scale, with **support for both relational and non-relational workloads**.